mmraff/npm-two-stage/README.md

 all the packages in its dependency tree, as gzipped tar archives, with no redundant downloads.
 * Shorthand `dl` may be substituted for `download`.
+* Without the `--dl-dir` option, downloads will go to the current directory.
 * Any number of package specifiers can be given on a single command line.
-* Without the `--dl-dir` option, downloads will go to the current directory.
+* Most version ranges must be put in quotes so that your shell will not misinterpret any special characters in the specifier (e.g. `<`, `>`, `-`).

 #### package-json Option
 Alternatively (or additionally), the option `--package-json`, followed